byuflowlab/FastMultipole/docs/src/guided_examples.md

 ```

 Note that the last of these functions, `buffer_element`, can return a tuple of values in case multiple data structures are required to define a single body.

+### Vector Potential

+Ordinarily, a 3-dimensional vector potential, such as the stream function in 3-dimensional fluid dynamics, requires 3 separate expansions (1 for each dimension).
+In `FastMultipole`, however, we employ the Lamb-Helmholtz decomposition demonstrated by [gumerov2013efficient](@cite) to reduce the number of expansions required from 3 to 2, thus reducing computational cost.

 ### Non-required Functionality